 When the Earth in its smaller and swifter orbit swings by any superior planet, that planet appears to be going backward in its orbit (relative to the backdrop stars of the zodiac) for several months.
 It’s comparable to passing a car on the highway, with that car appearing to be going backward relative to distant background.
 Of course, you know that car isn’t really going in reverse.
 Neither is Jupiter, during its time of retrograde motion.

-Starting on June 10, Jupiter will be moving eastward along the ecliptic again – going toward Spica, the brightest star in the constellation Virgo.
+Starting on July 11, Jupiter will be moving eastward along the ecliptic again – going toward Zubenelgenubi, the alpha star in the constellation Libra.
 You probably won’t discern much – if any – movement of Jupiter in front of the stellar background for the next week or two.
-But keep watching as Jupiter moves toward Spica, to pass 3o north of this star on September 5, 2017.
+But keep watching as Jupiter moves toward Zubenelgenubi, to pass just north of this star mid-August 2018.

 Bottom line: Jupiter ends retrograde motion on July 11, 2018.
 This means the best time in 2018 to see Jupiter is now past … but you won’t believe it if you gaze at the planet tonight!